-The County will support legislation to expand Affordable Housing Opportunities and combat homelessness:
+The County will support legislation to maintain and expand Affordable Housing Opportunities and combat homelessness:

-- Fully fund the Home Investment Partnerships Program and HUD's homeless assistance programs, such as the Emergency Solutions Grant Program. - Capitalize the Housing Trust Fund through a revenue-neutral approach. - Preserve and strengthen the Low Income Housing Tax Credit Program.
+- Fully fund the Home Investment Partnerships Program and HUD's homeless assistance programs, such as the Emergency Solutions Grant Program. - Capitalize the Housing Trust Fund through a revenue-neutral approach. - Preserve and strengthen the Low Income Housing Tax Credit Program. - Preserve the availability of tax-exempt Private Activity Bonds which are the most common form of financing of affordable multi-family housing projects.